-Frankly, for an American watch that is priced at $2500, the way the mechanism is finished is a bit disappointing: I really have expected something more elaborated here.
+Frankly, for a watch made by an American brand that is priced at an impressive $2500, the way the mechanism is finished is a bit disappointing: I have expected something more elaborated here.

 As for the dial, it looks unexpectedly subtle (well, maybe not particularly ‘subtle’, but at least certainly not cheesy) with the list of references to the Star Wars universe and its most notable villain limited to the aforementioned Imperial crest on the hour hand, a fragment of Darth Vader’s mask at six hours, and, of course, the central-seconds hand that is finished like a Sith lightsaber with its signature scarlet blade.

-While its almost totally black color scheme may seriously hinder its legibility in certain lighting scenarios, reading it in normal lighting will not be a problem.
-Same goes for nighttime legibility since the black luminous compound that fills its hands is glows brightly enough in total darkness for you to always easily tell time.
+While the color scheme may seriously hinder its legibility in certain lighting scenarios, reading it in normal lighting will not be a problem.
+The same goes for nighttime legibility since the black luminous compound that fills its hands is glows brightly enough in total darkness for you to always easily tell time.
 However, the fact that the large Arabic numerals come without any lume in them is, too, a bit disappointing.

 The Pricing & Availability

 At the time of writing this brief review, Nixon’s site still showed this (and other members of the collection) Nixon 51-30 Darth Vader as “out of stock” with its recommended price set at $2500.
-I suppose that the watch will go on sale closer to Christmas when The Force Awakens finally hits an IMAX near you.
+I suppose that the gadget will go on sale closer to Christmas when The Force Awakens finally hits an IMAX near you.